jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/single_mut_effects.md

 effects of mutations), there do seem to be a substantial number of mutations with positive values – but when transformed to the observed log<sub>10</sub>(*K*<sub>A,app</sub>) scale, these are squashed to zero from the global epistasis fits.
-As expected, the simpler Tobit model formulation does not do this upper-squashing, as it only imposes a censoring at the known lower limit per its parameterization.
 Let’s take a look at what positions these positive-latent-effect mutations are observed in.
 The code below outputs the sites with the largest observed latent-effect mutational effects in the two library replicates.

 These positions are visualized on the ACE2-bound RBD structure [here](https://dms-view.github.io/?pdb-url=https%3A%2F%2Fraw.githubusercontent.com%2Fdms-view%2FSARS-CoV-2%2Fmaster%2Fdata%2FSpike%2FBloomLab2020%2F6m0j.pdb&markdown-url=https%3A%2F%2Fraw.githubusercontent.com%2Fdms-view%2FSARS-CoV-2%2Fmaster%2Fdata%2FSpike%2FBloomLab2020%2FBloomLab_rbd.md&data-url=https%3A%2F%2Fraw.githubusercontent.com%2Fdms-view%2FSARS-CoV-2%2Fmaster%2Fdata%2FSpike%2FBloomLab2020%2Fresults%2FBloomLab2020_rbd.csv&condition=natural+frequencies&site_metric=site_entropy&mutation_metric=mut_frequency&selected_sites=337%2C358%2C363%2C365%2C367%2C452%2C460%2C493%2C498%2C501%2C518%2C519%2C527).